THE CRAZY CONSEQUENCES OF OVER-MEDICATING AMERICA’S CHILDREN

 - “Because many errors are never reported voluntarily or captured through other mechanisms, these improvement efforts may fail.”

 - “Near misses (i.e., an event/occurrence where harm to the patient was avoided), can occur 300 times more frequently than adverse events.”

 - “Traditional mechanisms have utilized verbal reports and paper-based incident reports to detect and document clinically significant medical errors; yet the correlation with actual errors been low.
 Error-reporting mechanisms may capture only a fraction of actual errors.”

 - “Many errors go unreported by health care workers.
 Self-reporting errors can be thwarted by several factors.”

 Believe me when I tell you that this is merely scratching the surface of under-reporting medication errors.
-But let's forget this for a moment.
-What we really need to be collectively asking ourselves why our children are in this position to become "statistics" in the first place.
-Let me explain what I mean by this.
+But let’s forget this for a moment.
+What we really need to be collectively asking ourselves why our children are in this position to become “statistics” in the first place.
+Let me explain what I mean.
 It is my contention that the vast majority of doctor visits for children (not to mention the drugs they are prescribed) are unnecessary (HERE).
-We can easily see this when we look at one single class of drugs (ANTIBIOTICS), and the crazy numbers of health issues they are being over-prescribed for (URI's and EAR INFECTIONS are two of many).
+We can easily see this when we look at one single class of drugs (ANTIBIOTICS), and the crazy numbers of health issues they are being over-prescribed for (URI’s and EAR INFECTIONS are two of many).
 Some doctors would agree.
-For a better explanation, I would suggest that everyone own a copy of DR. ROBERT MENDELSOHN'S How to Raise a Healthy Child in Spite of Your Doctor (HERE).
+For a better explanation, I would suggest that everyone own a copy of Dr. Robert Mendelsohn’s How to Raise a Healthy Child in Spite of Your Doctor (HERE).